Roland Sallai: International career

 Sallai was part of the Hungarian U-20 team at the 2015 FIFA U-20 World Cup, playing in two games.
 He made his debut for U-21 team against Italy U21 on 12 August 2015.

 He made his full international debut on 20 May 2016 in a friendly match against Ivory Coast at the Groupama Arena, Budapest, Hungary.
 On 5 May 2016, Sallai was named in Hungary's preliminary Euro 2016 squad, but was left off of final squad for the tournament.
 On 11 September 2018, he scored his first goal for the national team against Greece at the Groupama Arena, Budapest, in a 2018–19 UEFA Nations League C match.

 On 1 June 2021, Sallai was included in the final 26-man squad to represent Hungary at the rescheduled UEFA Euro 2020 tournament.
 On 14 June 2022, he scored a brace in a 4–0 away win over England in the 2022–23 UEFA Nations League A, to be England's worst home defeat since the Wembley Wizards match in 1928.

 He scored the first goal in a 2–1 victory against Greece on 20 November 2022.
 The match was also the farewell of Balázs Dzsudzsák.

+On 20 June 2023, he scored his 10th international goal, by netting the second goal in a 2–0 win against Lithuania in the 83rd minute at the Puskás Aréna in the UEFA Euro 2024 qualifying Group G.

+On 14 October 2023, he scored the second Hungarian goal in a 2–1 victory over Serbia at the Puskás Aréna in the UEFA Euro 2024 qualifying match.

+On 14 May 2024, Sallai was named in Hungary's squad for UEFA Euro 2024.
+He started all three Group A matches, assisting Kevin Csoboth's 100th-minute winning goal against Scotland in the final group match on 24 June.

+On 11 October 2024, he scored the first goal in a 1–1 draw against the Netherlands in the 2024–25 UEFA Nations League A match at the Puskás Aréna.
+The assist was performed by Zsolt Nagy.
+After the match, he said that the team found themselves again.

+On 6 September 2025, he scored a goal in a 2-2 draw against Ireland in the 2026 FIFA World Cup qualification at the Aviva Stadium in Dublin, Ireland.
+However, later in the game he was sent off.
+After the match, his team mate Dominik Szoboszlai said that he has to defend Sallai by saying "he would never do such a thing on purpose".

 Personal life

+His father, Tibor, was also a professional football player.

 Sallai's uncle is former Hungarian national team defender Sándor Sallai.